Career Tech Pathways

 GUIDANCE IS AVAILABLE

-Credit opportunity varies by high school and college program.
+Credit opportunities vary by high school and college program.
 The Cincinnati State Career Tech Pathway Service team can offer credit information and guidance.
 For more information, call (513) 569-5707 or visit Ohio College Tech Prep.

 Contact